 What Are Their Lives Like?

-In 1949, the Indian constitution outlawed discrimination against the lowest Hindu social class and the labeling of them as Untouchables.
-While this has helped the situation of those formerly in the Untouchables class, such as the Mahar people, they still face frequent residual discrimination.
+In 1949, the Indian constitution outlawed discrimination against the lowest Hindu social class.
+While this has helped the situation of those formerly in the low class, such as the Mahar people, they still face frequent residual discrimination.